 We proceed as follows.
-In Section 2 we survey the related literature.
-In Section 3 we formally describe the model and our ex-post Bayesian privacy notion, and in Section 4 we analyze optimal privacy-constrained mechanisms using this notion.
+In Section 2 we review the related literature.
+In Section 3 we introduce our ex-post Bayesian privacy notion, and in Section 4 we use this notion to analyze optimal privacy-constrained mechanisms in a monopolistic screening setting.
 Section 5 presents an alternative, ex-ante, Bayesian privacy measure and solves for the corresponding optimal mechanisms under this constraint.
-Section 6 discusses the potential loss of generality in restricting to static mechanisms, as well as the challenges in extending our framework to multi-agent interactions.
-Section 7 concludes.
+Section 6 concludes.